CAEP Accountability Measures - Initial-Licensure Level

 Measure 4: Ability of Completers to be Hired in Education Positions for Which They Have Been Prepared

 The Follow-Up Survey provides an important source of data regarding employment in teaching positions.
-A follow-up survey was electronically distributed to the 9 graduates.
+Employment follow-up data collected across three consecutive cycles (2022–2025) consistently demonstrate that the EPP completers are successfully hired in positions aligned with their certification preparation.
+The Follow-Up Survey provides an important source of data regarding employment in teaching positions.
+A follow-up survey was electronically distributed to the seventeen graduates.
 The aim was to track employment statuses 12 months post-graduation.
-Nine graduates completed the Follow-up Survey for Graduates for a 100% response rate.
+Ten graduates completed the Follow-up Survey for Graduates for a 59% response rate.

 Employed in the education field:

-78% of the Grambling State University College of Education Curriculum and Instruction Department Completers that responded indicated that they were employed in their education field.
+100% of the Grambling State University College of Education Curriculum and Instruction Department completers that responded indicated that they were employed in their educational field.

 Employment Status:

-78% of the Grambling State University College of Education Curriculum and Instruction Department Completers that responded indicated that they were employed full-time.
+100% of the Grambling State University College of Education Curriculum and Instruction Department completers that responded indicated that they were employed full-time.

 Enrolled in a Graduate/Professional degree Program

-11% of the Grambling State University College of Education Curriculum and Instruction Department Completers that responded indicated that they were attending college to earn an advanced degree.
+40% of the Grambling State University College of Education Curriculum and Instruction Department completers that responded indicated that they were attending college to earn an advanced degree.

 The table attached will show the percentages of the initial completers who were employed in their area of certification for the last three academic years.